 First exam 90 points

 Second exam 90 points

-Final exam (cumulative) 120 points
+Final exam ( cumulative ) 120 points

-Quizzes (50 points each) 100 points
+Quizzes (40 and 60 pts, respectively) 100 points

 Extra credit available (see below)

 TOTAL 400 points

 Students will not be allowed to turn in their exams or take a quiz without first presenting a valid MSU ID or another form of identification with a photo on it.
 There will be no exceptions to this policy!